Become a Member

 In 1989, concerned citizens joined together to assist the Gettysburg National Military Park in preserving and protecting this hallowed ground for generations to come.
 Friends of Gettysburg members continue to care for the battlefield by building and painting fences, restoring monuments, donating priceless land and artifacts and raising money to support battlefield rehabilitation efforts.
 Friends members don’t just sit on the sidelines — they get involved in the work of preserving history at Gettysburg.

 In spring 2009, the Friends of Gettysburg celebrated its 20th anniversary.
-The accomplishments the Friends has made over the years in support of the National Park Service at Gettysburg National Military Park has significantly helped enhance the preservation and understanding of the lasting significance of Gettysburg:
+The accomplishments we've made over the years in support of the National Park Service at Gettysburg National Military Park has significantly helped enhance the preservation and understanding of the lasting significance of Gettysburg.

 You Can Make a Difference — Join the Friends of Gettysburg